philbedard/gnmi_tui/README.md

 - Selected monitor paths are marked with `*` and highlighted in the table.
 - While one or more monitor paths are selected, incoming table updates are paused.
 - Press `g` to select a path to graph.
 Press `g` again to close the graph window

-## Freeze Mode

-- Press `f` to freeze the main table display.
-- While frozen, new incoming rows are buffered instead of rendered.
-- Press `f` again to resume and flush buffered rows into the table.

 ## Configuration File